crcn/tandem-old/docs/mvp/README.md

 #### Todos

+- ability to compile dash-attrs (need to test default-value)
 - better type inferencing
 - gotcha trying to add props to View that is fragment
 - need a better way of identifying where instances of components are